Moving Averages

 Running

 Download the dashboard to view the simulation results.
-To view example simulation data, download results.db and click 'Add A Simulation' on the dashboard.
+To view example simulation data, download results.db from the repository and click 'Add A Simulation' on the dashboard.

 To run the simulation yourself, use the following command.